qradiolink/qradiolink/docs/README_MMDVM_operation.md

 * Choose as operating mode either **MMDVM** or **MMDVM multi** for both TX and RX

+* Click save to write the settings in the config file.

 * Close the application, all the settings will be saved in the config file

 * If you are unable to use the GUI all the settings can be instead directly written in the config file which is located in: